 Q: I don’t live in Japan!
 Where do I buy Lolita clothes?

 A: The internet is your best bet.
 There are plenty of Japanese brands that ship overseas as well as Western shops you can buy from.
-The best resource I can give you is this link.
-There are tons of links there to places you can buy Lolita online.
+The best resource I can give you is this list I have compiled of places to buy Lolita online.

 Q: I can’t shop online!
 What should I do?